11 Best ERP Software of 2021 (Systems Ranked & Compared)

 - Order Management: Combines the process of sales, finance, and fulfillment to take care of pricing and sales order management.

-- Production Management: Allows complete control over production schedules and processes and helps in efficient product management.
+- Production Management: Allows complete control over production schedules and processes and helps in efficient product lifecycle management.

 - Human Capital Management: Helps you make the most out of your investment in human capital by ensuring that the right person is assigned the right job.